Pandit Ram Sahai Ji

 Pandit Bhagwati Sahai Ji had 4 sons: Pandit Mangala Sahai Ji, Pandit Vidya Sahai Ji, Pandit Sharda Sahai Ji and Pandit Ram Shankar Sahai Ji.

-Pandit Mangala Sahai Ji and Pandit Vidya Sahai Ji
+Pandit Mangala Sahai Ji & Pandit Vidya Sahai Ji

 Pandit Bhagwati Sahai Ji's eldest son was Pandit Mangala Sahai Ji (1927 - 1943).
 He was the last left handed tabla players in the Sahai family.
 Pandit Kishan Maharaj Ji had said that whenever he listened to Pandit Mangala Sahai Ji he felt the urge to also play.
 He very sadly died at the young age of 18 and it is believed he was poisoned.